112317div/Ice-cream-parlor/README.md

 Ice Cream Parlor Management System
 A Python application to manage ice cream flavors, ingredients, and customer preferences using SQLite.

+How to run:
+Open this folder in vs code
+To ensure that the system is having sqlite, run the following command: python -c "import sqlite3; print('SQLite is ready!')"
+Run the following commands
+cd ice-cream-parlor
+python ice_cream_main.py

 -->Features
 Browse flavors by season
 Search flavors by name or description